BunsDev/solancn-ui/solancn/README.md

 npx solancn add
 ```

-## shadcn-ui
+## shadcn

-You can also use the same CLI for selecting & installing shadcn-ui components:
+You can also use the same CLI for selecting & installing shadcn components:

 ```bash
 npx solancn add --shadcn button